 On the other hand, a professional artist might not have anything against wax-based pencils, but in order to create beautiful artwork with lots of different textures and details, they might want to opt for something that is tailored for use by professional artists, architects, designers, and builders.

 As an artist, you will want to opt for colored pencils that come with a solid core and have great resistance to pressure.
-For example, Faber-Castell’s oil-based pencil series Polychromos is great for use by professional artists who like to experiment with higher forms of art and express through colors.
+For example, Faber-Castell’s oil-based pencil series Polychromos is great for use by professional artists who like to experiment with higher forms of art and express themselves through colors.
 Because of their purpose, they might be a little on the pricier side but it’s all worth it in the end for an artist.

 Storing Your Colored Pencils Properly

 This is a very important factor when it comes to guaranteeing the shelf life of your colored pencils.
-The way you store your colored pencils plays a vital role which greatly affects how long they will last.
+The way you store your colored pencils plays a vital role that greatly affects how long they will last.

-It’s believed that colored pencils should be stored in a carrying case which consists of individualized spots for each color pencil to ensure that they last for the longest.
+It’s believed that colored pencils should be stored in a carrying case that consists of individualized spots for each color pencil to ensure that they last for the longest.
 Moreover, colored pencils can also be stored in a box that doesn’t contain separated spots.

 Also, they can be stored in pencil pouch or bags, but this way doesn’t guarantee very high protection as compared to the box with slots for every color.
 To make sure your colored pencils last longer, it is best to put them in a place that offers maximum protection.